 Carriers bury you in document requests, demands for receipts from years ago, and Examinations Under Oath designed to intimidate.
 We handle all carrier communications and provide exactly what is required under your policy, nothing more.

 We review your denial letter, your policy, and the carrier's stated reasons for denial.
 We identify weaknesses in their position and opportunities for reversal.
+2

 We conduct our own comprehensive inspection of the damage, often finding significant damage the carrier's adjuster missed or intentionally overlooked.
+3

 We build a documented appeal that directly counters every reason in the denial letter, supported by independent evidence, expert analysis, and Florida statute references.
+4

 We negotiate the reopened claim through to settlement, utilizing appraisal if necessary, and documenting bad faith conduct for potential legal escalation.

-Appraisal is a dispute resolution process in most Florida property policies.
-When you and your carrier cannot agree on loss amount, either party can invoke appraisal.
+Appraisal is a dispute resolution process available in most Florida property insurance policies.
+When you and your carrier cannot agree on the amount of loss, either party can invoke appraisal.
 Each side selects an appraiser, and a neutral umpire resolves disputes.
+A public adjuster can represent your interests throughout this process.

 Free Claim Review • No Upfront Costs • FL DFS Licensed #G114979